Thailand On A Budget: The Ultimate Travel Guide

 Songtaews are also popular.
 These are red pick up trucks with long benches in the back.
 They are like shared taxis and the more people you cram into the back, the cheaper the journey is for everyone.

 Songtaews are convenient for day trips outside Chiang Mai or Bangkok, especially if you have a big group.
+Try to share day trips with other people in your hostel so you can make friends and save money!

 For transport within a city, and for traveling short distances, taxis or tuk tuks are cheap.